kdavis7/assignment_2_Mockup-/README.md

 # assignment_2_Mockup-
-This is a function mockup for Newbie's Coffee.
+This is a functional mockup for Newbie's Coffee.
 A few changes have been implemented for the functional mockup.

 -Using grids to make the cards due to a filtering issue utilizing materialize formatting.